CtrlZ-FRC4096/Robot-2025-Public/README.md

 # Ctrl-Z FRC Team 4096 - Robot Code 2024

-The codebase for Herme-Z, the Ctrl-Z robot used in FRC 2024 CRESCENDO competition seasons.
+The codebase for Elevator-Z, the Ctrl-Z robot used in FRC 2025 REEFSCAPE competition seasons.

 ## Overview

-The code is written in Python 3, using the [robotpy](http://robotpy.readthedocs.io/en/latest/) libraries.
+The code is written in Python 3.13, using the [robotpy](http://robotpy.readthedocs.io/en/latest/) libraries.
 It uses the command-based structure.
 Subsystems and commands are in dedicated folders, as are the autonomous modes.
 IDE indentation is tabs 4.

 ## Questions?